Sample-efficient and Scalable Exploration in Continuous-Time RL: Acknowledgements

 \section{Acknowledgements}

-This project has received funding from the Swiss National Science Foundation under NCCR Automation, grant agreement 51NF40 180545, and the Microsoft Swiss Joint Research Center.
-Bhavya Sukhija was gratefully supported by ELSA (European Lighthouse on Secure and Safe AI) funded by the European Union under grant agreement No. 101070617.
+We would like to thank Bruce D.~Lee for the insightful feedback on this work.
+This project has received funding from the Swiss National Science Foundation under NCCR Automation, grant agreement 51NF40 180545.
 Numerical simulations were performed on the ETH Zürich Euler cluster.

 { }